Nanami Abe: Career

 In November 2001, Abe retired from Disney on Ice and began working as a figure skating coach and choreographer in Sendai.
 Shizuka Arakawa and Yamato Tamura were some of her first students.
 In 2004, when she became Arakawa's assistant coach, Abe traveled to America and studied under Tatiana Tarasova and Evgeni Platov.
-She then began coaching Yuzuru Hanyu, who went on to win the 2010 World Junior Figure Skating Championships and a bronze medal at the 2012 World Figure Skating Championships.
+In 2006 she began coaching Yuzuru Hanyu, who went on to win the 2010 World Junior Figure Skating Championships and a bronze medal at the 2012 World Figure Skating Championships.

 After Hanyu left Abe to train with Brian Orser, Abe returned to choreography.
 She choreographed for many skaters, with one of her most notable works being Daisuke Takahashi's short program in 2012.
 In 2014 Abe worked with the NHK on the choreography for a "making of" documentary on Yuzuru Hanyu.

 Abe's husband, Toshinobu Yoshida, was not connected to the skating world until he learned to align the blades on figure skates to help his wife.
 He would often align blades for her students, and continues to align blades for Yuzuru Hanyu from his shop in Sendai.